MicrosoftDocs/win32/desktop-src/direct3d9/outlines-and-silhouettes.md

 ---
-Description: 'You can use the stencil buffer for more abstract effects, such as outlining and silhouetting.' ms.assetid: '8b9cd2b3-c1bf-4ac9-aae5-7fc0c9e049ff'
+Description: You can use the stencil buffer for more abstract effects, such as outlining and silhouetting. ms.assetid: 8b9cd2b3-c1bf-4ac9-aae5-7fc0c9e049ff
-title: 'Outlines and Silhouettes (Direct3D 9)'
+title: Outlines and Silhouettes (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Outlines and Silhouettes (Direct3D 9)